danqingmk/OpenVS_PyaiVS/docs/tutorial.rst

    # (The final_model now holds the trained model.
 Performance metrics are shown in the console output.)

    # Step 4: perform virtual screening on a new library of compounds
-   library_file = "virtual_library.smi"  # input file with SMILES of compounds to screen
+   library_file = "base.csv"  # input file with SMILES of compounds to screen
    virtual_screen.model_screen(final_model, library_file,
                             output_file="predicted_hits.csv", top_k=100)
    # The results of the screening are saved to "predicted_hits.csv".
 The top 100 predicted compounds are written (along with their scores).